aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ```

 Update the export statements at the top of the file.
 The info you need either matches what you
-entered when creating the Fabric network in Step 1, or can be found in the AWS Managed Blockchain Console,
+entered when creating the Fabric network in [Part 1:](../ngo-fabric/README.md), or can be found
-under your network.
+in the AWS Managed Blockchain Console, under your network.

 Source the file, so the exports are applied to your current session.
 If you exit the SSH
 session and re-connect, you'll need to source the file again.